apache/buildstream-site/content/pages/feature_page.md

 ## I have installed BuildStream 1.2, now what?

 Have you already installed BuildStream 1.2 successfully?
 Then the next step should be to try the [Hello World! example] to get a sense of how the tool works.
-There are [more complex examples] you can try out next.
+There are [more complex examples] you can try next.

 Find out more about BuildStream features, architecture and further technical details on the [BuildStream In Detail] page.